 It is the responsibility of the Chairperson to facilitate constructive interaction between the Board and management.
 The Chairperson should be fully aware of the condition of the Company and the concerns and recommendations of both the directors and management.
 The Chairperson should provide an opportunity for full and open participation by each director at Board meetings.
 The Chairperson will recommend a schedule of meetings each year.
 The Chairperson will provide a written agenda in advance of the Board and Executive Committee meetings, together with full information on major proposals.
 Members of the Board will have full access to the Chairperson for purposes or recommending agenda items for the full Board or its committees.
-In the absence of the Chairperson, the Lead Director will serve as Acting Chairperson.
+In the absence of the Chairperson, the Company's Independent Lead Director of the Board ("Lead Director") will serve as Acting Chairperson.